-Of course, if that doesn't appeal, and you're merely looking for Android phones in general, then we've got a guide for the best Android phones too.
-This guide you're reading is for smartphones that were actually made by Google, not just running Google's software.
+If all that doesn't appeal, and you're merely looking for Android phones in general, then we've got a guide for the best Android phones too.
+The guide you're reading is for smartphones that were actually made by Google, not just running Google's software.

 With so many options to choose from, we've ranked all the Pixel phones currently available.
-We've considered everything from the original Google Pixel right up to the Google Pixel 5, but we've only featured the very best of the bunch - the ones you should actually consider buying.
+We've considered everything from the original Google Pixel right up to the Google Pixel 5, but we've only featured the very best of the bunch - the ones you should actually buy.

 - Best phone | Best Android phone | Best iPhone | Best budget phone